llamasearchai/OpenWorld-SpecialtyChemicals/README.md

 **Q: Streaming data not publishing?**
 A: Verify WebSocket URL and ensure the dashboard is running before starting the stream.

-For more help, see [GitHub Issues](https://github.com/username/OpenWorld-SpecialtyChemicals/issues) or [Discussions](https://github.com/username/OpenWorld-SpecialtyChemicals/discussions).
+For more help, open an issue in your repository and include logs, steps to reproduce, and environment details.

 ## License